teopost/qmenu/README.md

     Option area

 ## Screen area
-this area starts from the beginning of the file to the symbol $$, and contains the "drawing" of the  menu in text format.
+This area starts from the beginning of the file to the symbol $$, and contains the "drawing" of the  menu in text format.
 Each menu option, to be recognized as selectable must be enclosed between the symbol ^

 Example: